seance/ScalaFpWeb/README.md

 Scala Web study
 ===============

-A small study of various Scala web frameworks/toolkits, while keeping an eye open for FP (Functional Programming) opportunities.
+A small study of various Scala web frameworks/toolkits for implementing a RESTful API, while keeping an eye open for FP (Functional Programming) opportunities.

 The `frontend` directory contains a Bacon.js / Backbone.js based frontend for the Todos application, copied from [pyykkis](https://github.com/pyykkis)'s TodoMVC example.

-Second level heading
+The other directories contain backend implementations using the various frameworks.

+You can serve the frontend directory from any HTTP server on port 7000, or use curl to test the backends.

+Scalatra
 --------------------

+__"Scalatra is a simple, accessible and free web micro-framework.

+It combines the power of the JVM with the beauty and brevity of Scala, helping you quickly build high-performance web sites and APIs."__

+### Factoids
-### Level 3 heading
+### Opinions